Zabrane/qlnd/doc/LightningTickerplants.md

 Above, the subscriber is returned a two-element list containing the table name and the table schema which the subscriber should define in order for records to be received correctly and immediately.
-The subscribes request is registered on the tickerplant within the `.u.w` dictionary, which stores the users handle value and their request details, as shown below.
+The subscriber details are registered on the tickerplant within the `.u.w` dictionary, which stores the users handle value and their request information, as shown below.

 ```q
 q).u.w